thesephist/ink/SPEC.md

 Composite and Function types are reference-typed, which means assigning a composite to a variable just assigns a reference to the same composite or function value.
 All other types are value-typed, which means assigning these values to variables or calling a function with these values as arguments will create new copies of those values. i.e.

+In Ink, the Null value `()` is globally unique and often also used to represent an empty or error value.
+For example, accessing a nonexistent index of a string or key of a composite value will return not an error, but the null value.
+Likewise, attempting to read from a nonexistent file will return a null value in the standard library.
+This borrows and furthers the idea of zero values from Go, and is an experiment I'm taking in Ink towards an exception-free interpreted language.

 ```
 ` for simple values `
 a := 3, b := a